BEWARE home remedies for scabies !!Posted: March 20, 2017

 - tiger balm

-Some of these remedies are based on old wives tales and others from anecdotal articles appearing in obscure “research” journals that claim instances when some of these substances may have worked.
-Such claims are unreliable and very easily faked by wholesalers to boost the market demand for their products.
+Some of these suggested remedies are based on old wives tales and folklore, and others may come from anecdotal reports appearing in obscure “research journals” that claim some instances when some of these substances may have worked.
+Such unreliable journal claims are easily faked when sponsored by unscrupulous wholesalers seeking to boost market demand for their ‘cure’ products.

-After many weeks of itchy pain, I finally figured out that my rash was caused by scabies, and then I wasted another entire week attempting to cure it with these worthless home remedies – it was a pathetic situation.
+After many weeks of itchy pain, I finally figured out that my rash was caused by scabies, but then, not knowing any better, I wasted another entire week or more attempting to cure it with these worthless home remedies – with no success.
+It was a pathetic situation.

 = = =